ZPoreba/MashApp/README.md

 ## Test OAuth authentication

-To test OAuth with Google there is no need of usage special development account.
-To test authentication with Facebook there is more restricions so there is a need of ussage special account.
+To test authentication with Facebook and Google there are some restricions in development mode.
+To test it use special accounts.

-Account credentails:
+Accounts credentails:

 Facebook